Underground tunnel in concrete

 The southern wastewater tunnel

-The planned wastewater tunnel from Turbinen in central Malmö to Sjölunda wastewater treatment plant is an approximately 5.5 kilometre main tunnel and two connecting micro-tunnels totalling approximately 2.4 kilometres.
-The wastewater tunnel will be drilled at a depth of 20-35 metres.
-This is so that wastewater will be transported by gravity to the wastewater treatment plant, where a large new pumping station will pump the wastewater from a depth of 35 metres up to the treatment plant.
+The planned wastewater tunnel from Turbinen in central Malmö to Sjölunda wastewater treatment plant is 5.5 kilometres long main tunnel with two connecting micro-tunnels totalling 2.4 kilometres.
+The tunnel will be drilled at a depth of 20-35 metres, and the wastewater will be transported by gravity to the wastewater treatment plant.
+There, a large new pumping station will pump the wastewater from a depth of 35 metres up to the treatment plant.

 Bild över Lomma och Malmö.